This is an excellent opportunity to learn about the health benefits of roselle.

-The vitamins and minerals in the herb can help in reducing anxiety, mood swings, and stress during the menstrual cycle period.
+The vitamins and minerals in the herb can help reduce anxiety, mood swings, and stress during the menstrual cycle.

-The iron and vitamin C in roselle can also be helpful if you’re experiencing heavy menstrual bleeding.
+Roselle’s iron and vitamin C can also help if you’re having a hard time with heavy menstrual bleeding.

 Another good quality of roselle is that it’s hepatoprotective.

-It means that it has qualities that can help protect your liver from different kinds of damages.
+It means that it has qualities that can help protect your liver from different kinds of damage.

 This makes sure that your liver is functioning properly.

-Since it also has diuretic qualities and the ability to detoxify, it can help reduce the work stress of your liver.
+Since it also has diuretic qualities and the ability to detoxify, it can help reduce the stress on your liver.

-Roselle contains antioxidants and has antibacterial and anti-inflammatory properties that all help in improving your body’s immune system.
+Roselle has antibacterial and anti-inflammatory properties as well as antioxidants, all of which help your body’s immune system.

-These add up in keeping you safe and away from different kinds of diseases and infections like allergies, cold, fever, and flu.
+These all add up to keeping you safe from different kinds of diseases and infections like allergies, colds, fevers, and flu.